E-Sid/scripts/README.md

 ## Instructions for GNU/Linux Bash Shell Script on GNU/Linux, BSD, MacOS-X or Haiku terminal
 - On bash shell terminal or TTY, or zsh, either on GNU/Linux, BSD or in MacOS-X start terminal
 - Please, make sure to make the file executable by `chmod +x` filename.sh eg `chmod +x ace.sh`
-- Please, type ./ before the file name to start the desired shell script
+- Please, type `./` before the file name to start the desired shell script
-- ace-bc.sh, ace-calc.sh, and ace-echo.sh refer to Addenbrooke's Cognitive Examination (ACE-III), with Mini-ACE (M-ACE) subset calculation. ace-bs.sh also converts to MMSE score
+- `ace-bc.sh`, `ace-calc.sh`, and `ace-echo.sh` refer to Addenbrooke's Cognitive Examination (ACE-III), with Mini-ACE (M-ACE) subset calculation. `ace-bs.sh` also converts to MMSE score in addition to M-ACE.
-- ace-r-bc.sh, ace-r-calc.sh, and ace-r-echo.sh refer to Addenbrooke's Cognitive Examination-R (ACE-R) (which also calculates Mini-Mental State Examination(MMSE))
+- `ace-r-bc.sh`, `ace-r-calc.sh`, and `ace-r-echo.sh` refer to Addenbrooke's Cognitive Examination-R (ACE-R) (which also calculates Mini-Mental State Examination(MMSE))
+- `ace-mmse-converter.sh` converts the results of ACE-III test to MMSE based on Matías-Guiu JA, Pytel V, Cortés-Martínez A, Valles-Salgado M, Rognoni T, Moreno-Ramos T, Matías-Guiu J. Conversion between Addenbrooke's Cognitive Examination III and Mini-Mental State Examination.
+Int Psychogeriatr.
+2018 Aug;30(8):1227-1233. doi: 10.1017/S104161021700268X.
+Epub 2017 Dec 10.
+PMID: 29223183.
-- cbi-bc.sh, cbi-calc,  and cbi-echo.sh refer to Cambridge Behavioural Inventory (CBI)
+- `cbi-bc.sh`, `cbi-calc`, and `cbi-echo.sh` refer to Cambridge Behavioural Inventory (CBI)
-- cbi-r-bc.sh, cbi-calc.sh, and cbi-echo.sh refer to Cambridge Behavioural Inventory Revised (CBI-R)
+- `cbi-r-bc.sh`, `cbi-calc.sh`, and `cbi-echo.sh` refer to Cambridge Behavioural Inventory Revised (CBI-R)
-- m-ace-bc.sh, m-ace-calc, and m-ace-echo.sh refer to Mini-Addenbrooke's Cognitive Examination III (M-ACE III)
+- `m-ace-bc.sh`, `m-ace-calc`, and `m-ace-echo.sh` refer to Mini-Addenbrooke's Cognitive Examination III (M-ACE III)
-- moca-bc.sh, moca-calc.sh, and moca-echo.sh refer to Montreal Cognitive Examination (MoCA), moca-bc.sh also converts to MMSE score in addition to the MoCA score.
+- `moca-bc.sh`, `moca-calc.sh`, and `moca-echo.sh` refer to Montreal Cognitive Examination (MoCA), `moca-bc.sh` also converts to MMSE score in addition to the MoCA score.
+- `moca-mmse-converter.sh` converts the results of MoCA to MMSE based on van Steenoven I, Aarsland D, Hurtig H, Chen-Plotkin A, Duda JE, Rick J, Chahine LM, Dahodwala N, Trojanowski JQ, Roalf DR, Moberg PJ, Weintraub D. Conversion between mini-mental state examination, montreal cognitive assessment, and dementia rating scale-2 scores in Parkinson's disease.
+Mov Disord.
+2014 Dec;29(14):1809-15. doi: 10.1002/mds.26062.
+Epub 2014 Nov 7.
+PMID: 25381961; PMCID: PMC4371590.
-- moca-blind-bc.sh, moca-blind-calc.sh, and moca-blind-echo.sh refer Montreal Cognitive Examination - blind (MoCA - Blind)
+- `moca-blind-bc.sh`, `moca-blind-calc.sh`, and `moca-blind-echo.sh` refer Montreal Cognitive Examination - blind (MoCA - Blind)
-- bprs-bc.sh, bprs-calc, and bprs-echo.sh refer to Brief Psychiatric Rating Scale (BPRS)
+- `bprs-bc.sh`, `bprs-calc`, and `bprs-echo.sh` refer to Brief Psychiatric Rating Scale (BPRS)
 - If any of the values are out of range, the programme will let you know and will prompt you to enter a value within range
 ### Dependencies
 The shell scripts with -bc in their names require basic calculator `bc`. most operating systems would ship with `bc` including Haiku bash terminal.
 The shell scripts with -calc in their names require `calc` calculator.
 The shell scripts with -echo in their names calculate via echo. -echo files are the most basic, possibly all of the aforementioned operating systems have and distros would ship with `echo` command, bc is the most popular calculator, and calc might not be available by default.
 So, user may want to check dependencies, or use the version that suits them.
 Each version operates more or less identical two others.
 It is recommended to use -bc.sh files first for calculators as they could have converters to MMSE also.